crtes-group-unilux/ML4TSN-Schedulability/README.md

-3/ Data set in TestingDataVariation0percent.txt is testing set of k-NN / K-means.
+## Data set in TestingDataVariation0percent.txt is testing set of k-NN / K-means ##

 Information of position and name of columns in testing set is the same as in training set of k-NN, exception the GiniIndex (column 217).